Carreau/phd-dissertation/parts/roleofactin.rst

 motility rely on blebs, that are blister-like protrusion that happened on the cell surface.
 A bleb form on the surface of cell when the membrane detach from the actin cytoskeleton underneath it, or if the cortex ruptures.
-The small protrusion formed with quickly grows as it lacks the force supporting layer that the actin cortex provide and fill with the cytosol.
+The small protrusion formed quickly grows as it lacks the force supporting layer that the actin cortex provide.
+While growing the bleb fills with the cytosol.
 The actin cortex can rapidly reform on the bleb slowing down its growth.
 In some cases, the reformation of the actin cortex in the bleb and the rebuilding of the tension inside the bleb is enough to reverse the bleb.
 Though, the content of the cell can also drain itself into the bleb as it grows and while the main body of the cell contract and empties, thus moving the cell from its old position to a new one in the direction of the initial growth of the bleb.

-The initial state of blebs as spherical protrusion almost only made of membrane and filled with cytosol make them a perfect simple system to reconstitute and model in vivo.
+At their initial state, bleb are simple membrane protrusion filled with cytosol and empty of organelles.
+The stop of their growth is due to the spontaneous formation of an actin cortex on the inner side of the bare membrane.By their relative simplicity to the rest of the cells, blebs are the perfect system to reconstitute in vitro by liposomes.

 .. figure:: /figs/Bleb-nature-paluch.jpg
     :alt: "Motion through bleb mechanism"
     :width: 70%

+    Formation of bleb can be done either by a) detachment of the membrane from the cytoskeleton, or b) by a rupture of the cytoskeleton.
+In both cases the inner pressure of the cell lead to the inflation of the membrane at the point of rupture/detachment.
+The acto-myosin cortex with rapidly refer on the formed bleb slowing it growth.

     Extracted from :cite:`Charras2008`